LaurelineP/ztm_python-and-script-automations/README.md

   number -= 1
 ```

-Sequences: [ range, list, tuple, dictionnary ( keys are the iterables ) ]
+Sequences: [ range, list, tuple, dictionary ( keys are the iterables ) ]

 #### for loop
 Loops/Iterates over a fixed number of times